lucaskingjade/Motion_Synthesis_Adversarial_Learning/README.md

 1) For download the EMILYA dataset, you should contact the owner [Catherine Pelachaud](http://pages.isir.upmc.fr/~pelachaud/).

-2) Clone this repository code to your computer, and have it in the same directory as your folder containing the EMILYA dataset
+2) Clone this repository code to your computer and rename the root folder as "Seq\_AAE\_V1" .
+Put dataset into the

 3) Install the relevant packages